-For the three months and year ended December 31, 2023 and 2022, the Company's transactions in other comprehensive income included the following:
+For the three months and year ended December 31, 2024 and 2023, the Company's transactions in other comprehensive income included the following:

-(\$ millions) ٦ Three mont ths end ember ( Year ended December 31, 2023 2022 2023 2022 Re-measurement of net defined benefit plans \$ (1) \$ 18 \$ (1) \$ 18 Foreign exchange gain (loss) on U.S. denominated debt designated as a hedge of net investment in foreign operations 6 4 8 (22) Unrealized gain on derivative financial instruments designated as hedges of net investment in foreign operations 9 6 13 7 Unrealized gain on derivative financial instruments designated as cash flow hedges - 2 - 9 Realized gain on derivative financial instruments designated as cash flow hedges - - 10 17 Unrealized gain (loss) on foreign currency translation (24) (18) (33) 84 Other comprehensive income (loss) \$ (10) \$ 12 \$ (3) \$ 113
+(Unaudited, \$ millions) , Three mon ths end ember : Yea ır ended [Decem ber 31, 2024 2023 2024 2023 Re-measurement of net defined benefit plans \$ 3 \$ (1) \$ 3 \$ (1) Foreign exchange gain (loss) on U.S. denominated debt designated as a hedge of net investment in foreign operations 1 (23) 6 (29) 8 Unrealized gain (loss) on derivative financial instruments designated as hedges of net investment in foreign operations 2 5 9 , , 13 Reclassification of losses on cash flow hedges (1) 9 (2) (1) 13 Unrealized gain on derivative financial instruments designated as cash flow hedges 3 2 - - - Realized gain (loss) on derivative financial instruments designated as cash flow hedges 3 (4) - 5 10 Unrealized gain (loss) on foreign currency translation 112 (24) 140 (33) Other comprehensive income (loss) \$ 94 \$ (10) \$ 116 \$ (3)

 - The Company designates the majority of long-term debt denominated in U.S. dollar as foreign exchange hedges on its net investment in foreign subsidiaries to mitigate the foreign currency risk.
 Accordingly, from the date of designation, foreign exchange gains or losses on translation of the debt denominated in U.S. dollars are recorded in other comprehensive income, which minimizes volatility in earnings resulting from the foreign currency conversion. - The Company entered into CCIRS contracts to partially hedge the foreign currency risk exposure related to net investment in foreign operations.
 These CCIRS contracts have been designated as hedges of net investment in foreign operations.
 Accordingly, from the date of designation, mark-to-market gains or losses on these financial instruments are recorded in other comprehensive income.
-For more information on CCIRS contracts refer to Financial Risk Management (note 25) of the consolidated financial statements for the years ended December 31, 2023 and 2022. - During the years ended December 31, 2023 and 2022, the Company entered into bond forward and interest rate swap contracts to manage its interest rate risk associated with movement in long-term Government of Canada bond rates related to planned long-term debenture issuances.
+For more information on CCIRS contracts refer to Financial Risk Management (note 25) of the consolidated financial statements for the years ended December 31, 2024 and 2023. - 3.
+During the years ended December 31, 2024 and 2023, the Company entered into bond forward and interest rate swap contracts to manage its interest rate risk associated with movement in long-term Government of Canada bond rates and Canadian benchmark interest rates related to future planned long-term debt issuances (the hedged items).
 These financial instruments have been designated as cash flow hedges.
 Accordingly, from the date of designation, mark-to-market gains or losses on these financial instruments are recorded in other comprehensive income.
-The Company settled bond forward and interest rate swap contracts concurrently with the issuance of long-term debentures.
-The \$10 million gain on settlement of the contracts represents the effective portion and was recorded in OCI as a realized gain on cash flow hedges, which will be reclassified and recognized in net income over the 30-year period, reducing interest expense related to the long-term debentures.
-For more information on these cash flow hedges refer to Financial Risk Management (note 25) of the consolidated financial statements for the years ended December 31, 2023 and 2022.
+The Company settled bond forward contracts concurrently with the issuance of long-term debentures.
+The \$5 million gain on settlement of the contracts represents the effective portion and was recorded in OCI as a realized gain on cash flow hedges, which will be reclassified and recognized in net income over the 30-year period, reducing interest expense related to the long-term debentures.
+For more information on these cash flow hedges refer to Financial Risk Management (note 25) of the consolidated financial statements for the years ended December 31, 2024 and 2023.